We are currently accepting applications for Fall 2020. Please go here to fill out an online application.

 Who should applyThe MSIT Privacy Engineering program is primarily intended for students who already have a technical degree (e.g. degree in computer science, computer engineering, software engineering or equivalent) or have comparable work experience.

-How to applyStudents should apply online to the CMU MSIT Privacy Engineering program via the CMU School of Computer Science application website available October 15th - April 5th.
+How to applyStudents should apply online to the CMU MSIT Privacy Engineering program via the CMU School of Computer Science application website.
 All applicants must use the online application website.
 Paper documents should be scanned and submitted via the website.
-Read the following instructions carefully and make certain that you have met all requirements before you submit your application.
+Your application must contain the following required items, please make certain that you have met all requirements before you submit your application.

 Tuition and feesThe MSIT Privacy Engineering program is part of the CMU School of Computer Science.
 The program tuition rates are matched each year to rates of the School of Computer Science.
 Tuition rates are stated as a Fall/Spring per semester tuition, plus an additional summer semester tuition.
-See the tuition summary for an estimate for the current year.
-These figures increase every academic year.
-New students should factor in an approximately 5% increase per year into any budget computation.
-For the 2013-14 academic year, tuition is estimated to be $60,000 plus fees for the entire three-semester program.
+These figures increase every academic year and new students should factor in an approximately 5% increase per year into any budget computation.
+For the 2018-2019 year, tuition is set at $71,205 plus fees for the entire three semester program.
+Upon admission, students must submit a non-refundable $500 deposit to hold their space in the program.
 Students are also expected to provide their own laptop computers.

 Frequently Asked Questions